fhstpoelten-avr21/pingo_frontend/README.md

 # pinGo

 ## Description
-Create and customize Location Based Services (LBS)
+PinGo is an Web-App to create Location Based Tours with different stations.

 ## Tech Stack